Maurice Verberne: Coaching career

+Assistant and interim roles

 After retiring as a player, Verberne began his coaching career at MVV as an assistant and youth coach.
 In early 2010, he briefly served as interim head coach.
 From 2013 to 2018, he worked as an assistant coach at Eindhoven.
 In January 2019, he joined NAC Breda in the same capacity but was removed from the technical staff following the dismissal of head coach Mitchell van der Gaag in March 2019.
 From 2018 to 2019, he also coached amateur club RKVV Brabantia.

 In the 2019–20 season, Verberne became an assistant coach to Jean-Paul de Jong at Roda JC.
 After De Jong's dismissal, Verberne served as interim head coach for five matches before being succeeded by René Trost.
 However, Trost did not oversee any matches due to the COVID-19 pandemic.
 Verberne's contract with Roda JC expired on 1 June 2020, when newly appointed head coach Jurgen Streppel brought in a new assistant coach.

+MVV

 In 2021, Verberne returned to MVV as assistant coach.
 During this time, he also served as head coach of amateur club RKSV Nuenen.
 On 29 March 2022, he took over as interim head coach following Klaas Wels' dismissal, leading the team for the remainder of the 2021–22 season.
 He subsequently signed a one-year contract as MVV's head coach, with an option for a second year, to become MVV's manager on a permanent basis.

-In 2024, Verberne parted ways with MVV and was appointed head coach of Eindhoven for the 2024–25 season.
+Eindhoven

+After MVV Maastricht opted not to renew Verberne's contract at the end of the 2023–24 season, he moved to FC Eindhoven in June 2024 as head coach.
+In his first season in charge, Eindhoven recovered from a disappointing previous campaign to finish 11th in the 2024–25 Eerste Divisie.

+Eindhoven opened the following season with a win over Jong Utrecht and briefly led the table, but their form then deteriorated sharply.
+By mid-October 2025, the club had taken only two points from its previous eight league matches and had fallen to 15th place in the Eerste Divisie.
+His second season was further disrupted in October 2025 when he broke his leg during training.
+Jan Poortvliet initially took over during his recovery, and in January 2026 signed a contract until the end of the season while Verberne remained in rehabilitation.
+The following month, FC Eindhoven announced that Verberne would not resume his duties and had been placed on leave until the expiry of his contract, with the club citing the "new dynamic" that had emerged within the staff and squad during his prolonged absence.